klapaukh/tumblR/README.md

 # tumblR
 tumblR is an R package which provides access to the Tumblr API.
 At the moment only the functions which look at public information are supported.
 The data (json) is given back straight.
-It has not yet been formatted to behave like a package.
-That is still on the todo list.

 The following functions are supported: